ghigbie/flask-wtforms/README.md

 # Flask WTForms

-This repo is used to pratice WTForms.
+This repo is used to practice WTForms.